ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 : A protocol, like HTTP/3, that uses a more integrated stack might be able to retract data further into the process.
-For these protocols, sending on a stream might be aborted at any time until all data has been received, corresponding to the "Data Recvd" state in QUIC; see {{Section 3.1 of QUIC}}.
+For these protocols, sending on a stream might be aborted at any time until all data has been received and acknowledged by the peer, corresponding to the "Data Recvd" state in QUIC; see {{Section 3.1 of QUIC}}.

 # Transport Properties